Jurassic Park (franchise): Jurassic World: Fallen Kingdom (2018)

 A sequel to Jurassic World was released on June 22, 2018.
 The film was directed by J. A. Bayona and written by Trevorrow and Connolly, with Trevorrow and Spielberg as executive producers.
 The film stars Chris Pratt, Bryce Dallas Howard, Rafe Spall, Justice Smith, Daniella Pineda, James Cromwell, Toby Jones, Ted Levine, BD Wong, Isabella Sermon, and Geraldine Chaplin, with Jeff Goldblum reprising his role as Dr. Ian Malcolm.

 During early conversations on Jurassic World, Spielberg told Trevorrow that he was interested in having several more films made.
 In April 2014, Trevorrow announced that sequels to Jurassic World had been discussed: "We wanted to create something that would be a little bit less arbitrary and episodic, and something that could potentially arc into a series that would feel like a complete story".
 Trevorrow, who said he would direct the film if asked, later told Spielberg that he would only focus on directing one film in the series.
 Trevorrow believed that different directors could bring different qualities to future films.
 Bayona was once considered to direct Jurassic World, but he declined as he felt there was not enough time for production.
 Filming took place from February to July 2017, in the United Kingdom and Hawaii.

 Former Jurassic World manager Claire Dearing and Velociraptor handler Owen Grady join a mission to rescue Isla Nublar's dinosaurs from a volcanic eruption by relocating them to a new island sanctuary.
 They discover that the mission is part of a scheme to sell the captured dinosaurs on the black market in order to fund his party's genetic research.
 The captured dinosaurs are brought to an estate in northern California, where several of the creatures are auctioned and subsequently shipped to their new owners.
 A new hybrid dinosaur, the Indoraptor (one of the primary antagonists of the film), escapes and terrorizes people at the estate, forcing Owen and Claire to survive the chaos and rampage in the estate.
 A subplot about human cloning was introduced in the film.
 Fallen Kingdom, similar to the second installment, The Lost World, re-explores the themes about the aftermath of the dinosaur park's demise on Isla Nublar and dinosaurs being used for exploitation by humans.

-The film grossed over $1.3 billion worldwide, and received mixed reviews from critics.
+Fallen Kingdom grossed over $1.3 billion, making it the third Jurassic film to pass the billion-dollar mark.
+It is the third highest-grossing film of 2018, and the 22nd highest-grossing film of all time.
+It received mixed reviews from critics.